 It is essential to have adequate capacity planning to ensure an enterprise can meet later requirements.
 We can use several strategies for it.

 One way is to figure out how many things can be made.
 This is called resource capacity.
 The other way is to figure out the number of things being made.
 This strategy is called production capacity.

 In addition, it is also vital to consider excess capacity.
 A company can use excess capacity to meet demand spikes or cushion future growth.

 Capacity planning is forecasting future business needs and ensuring that resources are available to meet those demands.
-Capacity planning ensures that your enterprise has enough resources to meet current and future needs.
+It ensures that your enterprise has enough resources to meet current and future needs.

 Capacity management involves a variety of capacity planning strategies, systems, processes, and input from various roles in the organization.

-By doing strategic planning and considering factors such as production capacity, resource capacity, and impending requirements, you can create an effective capacity plan that will help you meet demand now and into the future.
+By doing strategic planning and considering factors such as production capacity, resource capacity, and impending requirements, you can create an effective capacity plan to help you meet demand now and in the future.